Veterans Day activities across Dallas County

 Adel

 The ADM Middle School will host the annual Veterans Day Celebration on Monday, Nov.
-11. The celebration is dedicated to honoring those who serve and have served.
-It is attended by students and current and past members of the military.

-The morning starts with the Presentation of Colors, raising the Flag and the Pledge of Allegiance followed by the Volley Salute.
-The names of veterans who have passed will be announced followed by the playing of taps.

-This year is a special dedication as last year donations were raised for a flag pole and garden.
-The 6th, 7th and 8th grade students each decorated a rock for the garden based on a patriotic theme.
-The decorated rocks will be place around the flag pole.
+11. The day will kick off with a flag raising ceremony at 8:35 a.m.
+Students will then rotate around to hear veterans talking about their experiences.

+An assembly will be held from 11:05-11:20 a.m. in the auditorium.
+The choir will sing, veterans will be recognized and a Quilts of Valor presentation will be made.

 The American Legion Auxiliary Adel Unit 464 will host an 100th Anniversary Open House from 5-7 p.m. on Monday, Nov.
 11 at Adel Legion Post 464 Hall, 119 N 9th St. The event will honor our current members and community members are invited to help celebrate.
 Join us for birthday treats and learn more about who we are, who we serve and how you can join us.
 Bring your donations of toiletries, paperback books and current magazines for the Des Moines VA Hospital and learn more about our project.